computernewb/collab-vm-server-1.2/docs/about.md

   - Development & additional features encouraged by core developers
     - (hopefully made more possible by code clarity/design)

-- Microservices for each core part of the Collab3 server
-  - Currently supported by design with modular server/api, server/... libraries

 # Source Structure
 ```
  .github/   -> Github files